The Four Agreements – Always do your best

 We are here to transform our lives and that of our Earth.
 We are to find the deeper parts of ourselves, to let go that which binds us and to find something larger which expands us and moves us into a deeper peace, a deeper appreciation and a deeper love.

 Without making assumptions, your word becomes impeccable

-Good morning again, and it is great to be with you again, even if it is in these circumstances.
+Good morning again, and it is great to be with you again.
 Any way we can stay connected with you…right!

 We are in our second week of this new series on the Four Agreements by Don Miguel Ruiz.
 This series is giving us another opportunity to question where we are and where we wish to be headed on the spiritual journey, we call life.

 Forward or backwards?
 Which will it be?
 Always your choice.
 Thought we know by now that going backwards isn’t really an option.
 Once we know these truths, we can’t really go back.
 That’s why our 5th Principle tells us to put our Truth into action, however that looks.

 And these Agreements may help us all make the choices we need to make on the journey of forward motion.